limekast/NCMP/Channel category.md

 ## When to use sort channels by category ?
 An educational institution can have categories like Students, Faculty, Admin, Stakeholders.
 Channels of a type/category can be grouped together.
 Channels for students can be configured under the category student

-How is channel category
+How is channel category differe
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTkzMjU3NTYyOCwyMDQwMTM2OTI0XX0=
+eyJoaXN0b3J5IjpbLTIwMTQ3NjA4MTksMjA0MDEzNjkyNF19
 -->